 “Karen is so natural in sharing her big expanse of knowledge so generously and warmly.
 I loved her talk about tomato growing.”
 Nerida, class participant

 Classes & workshops at Gunyah Garden

-Classes and workshops at Karen’s garden in the northern suburbs of Melbourne are usually held on Saturdays and Sundays, either 10.00 am – 12 midday or 1.00 – 3.00 pm, and run for 2 hours, including refreshments.
-Attendees receive course notes, refreshments from the garden and a packet of seeds saved from Karen’s garden.
+Classes and workshops at Karen’s garden in the northern suburbs of Melbourne are usually held on Saturdays and Sundays, running for 2-3 hours and often including refreshments made from the garden.
+Attendees receive course notes, and a packet of seeds saved from Karen’s garden.
 Gunyah garden has over 200 edible and useful plants in an ornamental setting.
 Classes are held in a room overlooking the garden.
 To understand various plants we simply wander outside and see, smell and taste them.